morrownr/USB-WiFi/home/Recommended_Adapters_for_Kali_Linux.md

 Note: The adapter that best meets your needs can depend on exactly what you plan to do so asking questions is a good idea.

+VERY IMPORTANT: All information in this document concerns the in-kernel, mac80211, Linux drivers as are available in the Linux kernel in the various series of driver known as mt76, rtw88 and rtw89.
+The old, depreciated Realtek out-of-kernel drivers have never done a good job with monitor mode and will not be considered in this document.
+Here is a short rundown of some of the monitor mode features in the mentioned series of drivers:

+mt76 - support monitor mode, packet injection, active monitor mode (2025-12-14 - monitor mode is current brokden in the mt7921u driver as of kernel 6.18 and possibly some earlier kernels), VIF and other capabilities that I am aware of that monitor mode users would need.

+rtw88 - support monitor mode and packet injection.
+Do not support active monitor mode or VIF.

+rtw88 - support monitor mode, packet injection and VIF.
+Do not support active monitor mode.

 Note: Specific Realtek WiFi 5 based adapters are being added to this list.
 The addition of these Realtek adapters is based on the use of the